E-G-C/avs-workshop-step-by-step/module-1-task-1.md

 >  your Azure VMware Solution private cloud.
 > - **The last step of this section is expected to fail, the Connection will be created but it
 > will be in Failed state because another Connection to the same target already exists.
 This is
-> expected behaviour and you can ignore the error.**
+> expected behavior and you can ignore the error.**
 >
 > **Important: Please ensure all Steps are done on both AVS private clouds, AVS1
 > and 2.**